 Dialectical Behavioural Therapy

-What is DBT therapy?
+What is DBT-informed therapy?

-What to expect in an DBT session?
+What to expect in a DBT-informed session?